alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 ## The Story

-You are a programmer intern working in a AI startup, which develops a humanoid robot, codenamed "Foobear".
+You are a fresh programmer intern working in a AI startup, which develops an AI-powered humanoid robot, codenamed "Foobear".
+(Because, you know, "foo" and "bar".)

-And you are ordered by your boss to stay up one night on watch, because apperently the security guy is sick.
-You also hear something about the robot would roam around after midnight.
+And you are ordered to stay up one night, because apperently the security guy disappeared last night.
+There will be a big demo scheduled tomorrow, and the company cannot afford to have no one on watch.

+You also hear something about the robot may roam around the empty office after midnight.

-The boss said: "Relax, it's not a big deal.
-We are debugging that thing, nothing to worry about.
-Just don't let anyone or anything enter the control room."
+The boss said: "Relax, we are debugging that thing, nothing to worry about.
+It's running some tests.
+Just don't let anyone enter the control room.
+You can lock yourself in if you want, but under any circumstances DO NOT overload the power system!"

-As the clock hits 12:00 AM, you started to feel that this will be the longest night of your life - or maybe the shortest one.
+As the clock hits 12:00 AM, you started to feel that this may be the longest night of your life - or the shortest one.

 ### Floor Plan